-Homemade celery juice designed for hydration and good digestion made with cucumber, orange, and lemon.
+Homemade celery juice designed for hydration and good digestion made with cucumber, orange, lemon, and ginger.
 This powerfully nutritious celery juice is great for restoring digestive balance, preventing sickness, and replenishing electrolytes.

 Health Benefits of Celery Juice

-• Increases natural production of stomach acid to help you digest food.
+• Increases natural production of stomach acid to aid in digestion.

 • Celery juice is a natural antibiotic and anti-parasitic.
 For those of you who struggle with candida, SIBO, and/or leaky gut, regularly drinking celery juice each morning on an empty stomach can help kill off unwanted visitors.

-• Great source of Vitamins A, C, and K.
+• Great source of Vitamins A, Vitamin C, and Vitamin K.

 • Contains electrolytes, magnesium and potassium, making it a very hydrating beverage.